Beans and ham are a traditional pairing in the south, so a leftover ham bone from your holiday spiral cut ham is perfect for making this soup.

 Black-Eyed Peas are always served with some type of green (collard, turnip, mustard or cabbage) which represent money and cornbread which represents gold.
 I don't ever want to temp fate, so every New Year's Day we have black-eyed peas, cabbage and a skillet of cornbread.

-a leftover ham bone from your holiday spiral cut ham is perfect for making this soup.
+Beans and ham are a traditional pairing in the south, so a leftover ham bone from your holiday spiral cut ham is perfect for making this soup.
 If you don't happen to have a ham bone, use a ham hock or some diced smoked ham.

 When it comes to black-eyed peas I usually use dry beans, but I also love the convenience of using canned, especially if I don't have time to soak the beans.
 My choice of canned beans is always Bush's, because they taste just as good as dried beans, but without all the fuss.